Zolix11/OurTrips-Public-App/README.md

 The project builds around Firebase.
 It uses :
--Authentication
+- Authentication
--FireStore Database
+- FireStore Database
--Storage
+- Storage
--Cloud functions(For Notifications, and Database consistency functions) -Google Maps
+- Cloud functions(For Notifications, and Database consistency functions)
+- Google Maps

 # Setting up
 The project requires Blaze plan to use Cloud Functions.